alexkinsella/academic-kickstart/content/authors/admin/_index_old.md

 - Visitors
 ---

-I am a physicist fascinated by the Earth, Universe, and Nature.
-My current research is in physical oceanography, but my PhD training was in string theory, a subfield of high energy theoretical physics.
+I am a physicist in the process of transitioning fields from string theory to oceanography.
 While the two disciplines may at first seem to be a world apart, I am fascinated by the way that both string theory and oceanography describe enormous, unintuitive structures that govern the conditions of our human lives.
-Beyond my natural interest in geophysical fluid dynamics, I am motivated to action by the looming threats engendered by anthropogenic global warming.
+Beyond my natural interest in the subject, I am motivated to action by the looming threats engendered by anthropogenic global warming.
 I intend to contribute to a powerful societal response to climate change by furthering our understanding of how the ocean interacts with Earth’s climate.